ankane/blazer/README.md

 ### Trend

-[Trend](https://trendapi.org/) is easiest to set up but uses an external service.
+[Trend](https://trendapi.org/) is easiest to set up.
+By default, it uses an external service, but you can run it on your own infrastructure as well.

 Add [trend](https://github.com/ankane/trend) to your Gemfile: